dxw/breathe-redacted-api/README.md

 ## API

 ### Authorization

-Use bearer token authorisation with an API key for this app (not one for BreatheHR)
+Pass an API key for this app (not one for BreatheHR) via the `X-Api-Key` header

 ### Endpoints